Icon Créer jeu Créer jeu

 2

-Eukaryotes bacteria cell walls DNA lipids
+lipids Eukaryotes bacteria cell walls DNA

 Archaea live in extreme environments ( temperature , pressure , chemicals ( methane , salt ) )